 The cast is full of great actors so needless to say you can expect some good acting.
 Especially the main leads: Kim Ha Neul, Yoong Sang Hyun and Lee Do Hyun.

 Listen, if any of the reasons I have stated above did not appeal you for some reason, I hope Lee Do Hyun will.
 Honestly, watch this drama just for him.

 If you are wondering why his face looks so familiar?
-It’s because he has been around for some years playing many different characters we have liked in the dramas but somehow no drama – not even in Hotel Del Luna where he played IU’s first love – a character that was loved by all – did not do justice to this gem of an actor.
+It’s because he has been around for some years playing many different characters we have liked in the dramas but somehow no drama (not even in Hotel Del Luna where he played IU’s first love – a character that was loved by all) did justice to this gem of an actor.

 I am not exaggerating when I say he outshined every single actor in the drama.
 Even Yoon Sang Hyun (this amazing actor who has decades of acting over him) was overshadowed by Mr Do Hyun.

 Please don’t get me wrong obviously we expect Yoong Sang Hyun and all the senior actors to be fantastic which obviously they were but there is something about Lee Do Hyun that shined so much that it overpowered others.

 And I am not saying this because he is devastatingly handsome with a smile that managed to melt me every single time.
 I am saying this because there is just something about the way Do Hyun made me immerse in his world and care for him.

 (Side note: Speaking of which, there is no shortage of cute boys in Eighteen Again.
 Really cute boys!
 See above for reference.
 My crush Hwang In Yeop is also in it but I will scream about him in True Beauty discussions so please look forward to it.)